AntoineBdS/randomXKCD/README.md

 # randomXKCD
-Download and display a random XKCD comic in fullscreen with feh.
-If no internet connection is available, display a previously downloaded one.
+Download a random XKCD comic and display it with feh or use it as a lockscreen with i3lock.
+If no internet connection is available, use a previously downloaded image.dd

+## Dependencies
+- feh
+- i3lock

-## Why?
+## Usage
+`randomXKCD <disp|lock> [last]`

+- disp: display a comic
+- locl: lock the screen and use a comic as lockscreen
+- last: use the last image used

+### Examples
-I write this script to work in conjunction with xautolock like this:
+This script is intended to be used in conjunction with xautolock in the following ways:

+#### Notify
-`xautolock -time 10 -notify 60 -notifier randomXKCD -locker 'i3lock -c 000000'`
+`xautolock -time 10 -notify 60 -notifier 'randomXKCD disp' -locker 'i3lock -c 000000'`

-This has to purpose.
-The obvious one is to display the comic as a warning before locking the computer.
-The second is to get a little chuckle when unlocking it.
-Effectively, feh keep displaying the image behind the lock so it is the first thing to appear when unlocking.

-This behavious can easly be changed by killing feh after lock. e.g:
+Notify before lock by displaying an xkcd image.
+The image will still be displayed upon unlocking.
+To avoid that, you can terminate feh upon locking using the PID of feh saved in the tmp directory:

-`xautolock -time 10 -notify 60 -notifier randomXKCD -locker 'i3lock -c 000000; pkill feh'`
+`xautolock -time 10 -notify 60 -notifier 'randomXKCD disp' -locker 'i3lock -c 000000; kill -SIGTERM $(cat "/tmp/randomXKCD")'`

+#### Lock
+`xautolock -time 10 -locker 'randomXKCD lock'`

+Lock the screen and display a random xkcd.

+#### Notify and lock
+`xautolock -time 10 -notify 60 -notifier 'randomXKCD disp' -locker  -locker 'randomXKCD lock last'`

+Notify by displaying an image and lock reusing the same image.

+## Options
+Some options are available in the script:

+- downloadDir
+- tmpDir
+- zoomLevel (in percent)
+- bgColor (back ground colour given in 3-byte format: rrggbb, same as i3lock -c option)
+- resolution (autodetected by default with xrandr)